danbev/inf-wasi/README.md

 ## llm-wasi
 This is Web Component Module componet for LLM inference.

+### Background
+I've been focused on finding a use case for AI in Trusification but I think we should shift our focus to enabling our customers to use AI in a secure manner in their own applications.
+This is the motivation for this project.

 ### WebAssembly Component Model
 So the idea is to create a WebAssembly interface types definition for the